ACEnglish/adotto/README.md

 a clone of this repo in order to run sub-parts of the analysis.

 * regions - Identification of Tandem-Repeat regions of a reference
-* variant_calling - Calling variants from long-read haplotype resolved assemblies
+* variants - Calling variants from long-read haplotype resolved assemblies
 * realignment - Joint-realignment of tandem-repeat regions of a reference
 * benchmarking - Scripts and results from benchmarking work
 * manuscript - Summary and plotting workflows for the publication